Grace Paley: Personal life and final years

-Though Paley's Jewish background was a vital part of her identity and work, and she found community in her local synagogue in Vermont in her later years, she was raised agnostic, with her father refusing to go to temple entirely.
+Paley's Jewish background was a vital part of her identity and work, and she found community in her local synagogue in Vermont in her later years, she was raised agnostic, with her father refusing to go to temple entirely.
 She described herself as a bigger believer in the Jewish diaspora than in Jewish nationhood, emphasizing: "I was never a Zionist."

 Paley's first marriage, to the cinematographer Jess Paley, ended in divorce in 1972 after the couple separated five years prior, though the two remained close friends.
 She married fellow poet and anti-war activist Robert Nichols later that year.
 The couple published a joint book expressing their shared activism through poetry and prose, Here and Somewhere Else, in 2007.

 Paley was a decades-long resident of West 11th Street in New York's Greenwich Village, where she raised her children, Nora and Danny.
 She did not learn to drive until she was 55.
 Paley began spending summers in Thetford, Vermont, with Nichols beginning in the 1970s; the couple eventually settled there permanently in the early '90s.

 Paley died at the age of 84, after undergoing treatment for breast cancer for some time.
-She left behind her husband, her two children and three grandchildren.
+She was survived by her husband, her two children and three grandchildren.
 In an interview given in the year of her death, in May 2007, Paley spoke of the dreams she had for her grandchildren, stating the desire for "a world without militarism and racism and greed—and where women don't have to fight for their place in the world."